What Google’s Android browser ballot for Europe means for you

-This is great news for people as they are not limited anymore to use the browsers that come with their phones.
+This is great news as it means people are no longer limited to the browsers that come with their phones.
 This is also a major shift for the browser industry as it increases competition among browser developers, which will lead to the development of better products.

 After Google releases an update, you’ll see the browser ballot the next time you open Google Play.
 To try Opera, simply select it from the browser ballot screen.
 If you don’t see Opera in the ballot, you can always install it from Google Play or directly from Opera.com.

-Opera actually has two major Android browsers widely used in Europe.
+Opera actually has two major Android browsers, both widely used in Europe.
 Opera for Android is a powerful browser that includes a long list of useful features to make your browsing experience safer and faster.
-Built on a performance tuned version of Chromium, the browser is a new standard in browsing.
+Built on a performance-tuned version of Chromium, it is a new standard in browsing.
 It includes a free VPN that helps increase your privacy and security when you are browsing.
-Opera ad blocker gives you more control over intrusive advertising and protection against malicious cryptocurrency mining while allowing you to whitelist sites that you want to support.
+Opera’s ad blocker gives you more control over intrusive advertising and protection against malicious cryptocurrency mining while allowing you to whitelist sites that you want to support.

-Opera for Android also includes a native Crypto Wallet that allows you to store cryptocurrencies, make peer to peer transactions through the blockchain, and store/share collectibles available on decentralized apps (Dapps).
-It’s user-friendly interface makes it super easy for you to start using crypto without any complicated setups.
-You can also block annoying cookie dialog boxes automatically and easily adjust text sizes even on websites not optimized for mobile users.
+Opera for Android also includes a native crypto wallet that allows you to store cryptocurrencies, make peer to peer transactions through the blockchain, and store/share collectibles available on decentralized apps (Dapps).
+Its user-friendly interface makes it super easy for you to start using without any complicated setups.
+You can also block annoying cookie dialog boxes automatically and easily adjust text sizes, even on websites not optimized for mobile users.

 Opera Touch is our award-winning browser optimized for smartphones with large displays.
 We’ve designed it specifically for easy one-handed use.
-In 2018, Opera Touch won the coveted Red Dot for the design quality and creativity of its user interface.
+In 2018, Opera Touch won the coveted Red Dot award for the design quality and creativity of its user interface.
 This year, it won an iF gold award and became the best designed mobile app.
-The iF jury said,
+According to the iF jury,

 “The Opera Touch interface allows users a much more efficient, faster and even ergonomic browsing experience.
 The instant accessibility and responsiveness is striking.
 Spot on for the user’s thumb!”

 With Opera Touch, you can also choose from eleven different default search engines.
-And it shares many of the great features in Opera for Android, including Opera ad blocker and the cookie dialog blocker.
+It shares many of the great features in Opera for Android, including Opera’s ad blocker and the cookie dialog blocker.
 For Android devices of all sizes, Opera has you covered.